mbshbn/Artificial-Neural-Network/README.md

 If we use a `stepFunction` as the activation function, the prediction is `0` or `1` indicating false or true.
 It is difficult to optimize using this activation function.
 The error function should be continuous and differentiable to be able to apply gradient descent.
-So, the sigmiod function is a good choice.
+So, the sigmoid function is a good choice.
 If we use the sigmoid function as the activation function, the prediction values are between `0` and `1`, which is the probability of being true or false.
 ```
 def sigmoid(x):